shivani-tripurari/Amani/README.md

 ## Features

+  1. For **Underprivileged** :
+     - Start a Fundraising
+     - share your story
+     - Get updated with educational and career opportunities
+  2. For people **outside Africa** :
+     - Donate via money , resources, food
+     - Become a volunteer
+     - Become a mentor
+     - Read inspirational stories
+     - Get updates of International and National programs

-- An interactive and live map of African sub-continent, it helps to see intact information of every country and user can dontate directly to the specific NGOs.🌍
+- An **interactive and live map** of African sub-continent, it helps to see intact information of every country and user can dontate directly to the specific NGOs.🌍
-- Donations via Money, Resources, Food✨
+- **Donations** via Money, Resources, Food✨
-- Educational and career opportunities🎓📚
+- **Educational** and **career** opportunities🎓📚
-- Become mentor and support a child👩‍🏫🧑‍🏫
+- Become **mentor** and support a child👩‍🏫🧑‍🏫
-- Start Fundraising and get help💰
+- Start **Fundraising** and get help💰
-- Become a volunteer and get notified of various International and National volunteering programs🫂
+- Become a **volunteer** and get notified of various International and National volunteering programs🫂